Estevan Perera

-Estevan Perera, Esq. (born April 21, 1982) is a Belizean attorney who was born and raised in Belize.

-He has served in the capacity of Director for several notable Private and Government Boards across the country of Belize.
-These appointments have garnered him great respect as an expert in the fields of both real estate and corporate law.
+Estevan Perera (born April 21, 1982) is a Belizean attorney who has served in the capacity of director for several private and government boards across the country.
 As the managing partner at the law firm of Estevan Perera & Company LLP, he specializes in private acquisitions, corporate law, intellectual property, and civil litigation.

 Education

 Estevan Perera holds a Certificate of Legal Education from the Hugh Wooding Law School in Trinidad & Tobago (2007-2009).
 He also holds a Bachelor of Law (LLB) Degree from the University of the West Indies in Mona, Jamaica (2004-2007) and a Bachelor’s Degree in Criminology from St. Mary's University in Halifax, Nova Scotia, Canada (2001-2004).

 Career

-Perera is currently the Managing Partner of the law firm of Estevan Perera & Company LLP located in the Alpha Business Centre at No. 2118 Guava Street, Belize City, Belize.
+Perera is the Managing Partner of the law firm of Estevan Perera & Company LLP located in the Alpha Business Centre at No. 2118 Guava Street, Belize City, Belize.
 Perera was called to the bar of Belize in 2009.

 In 2017, Perera captured a notable victory in the Supreme Court in the case of Janine Vega vs. Laura Blanco & Others (Claim No. 171 of 2017), which ultimately paved the way for the amendment to the Money Lenders Act of Belize in the following year.
 The said judgment ultimately protects persons against usury interest rates and prevents pawnshops from illegally taking their customer’s property in exchange for debts owed.